 Thermostat and Humidistat

 Not all solar attic fans come with a thermostat and humidistat.
 However, having these features is an added advantage.
-A thermostat will prevent your solar vent from overheating, and it will also turn the fan on/off, depending on the attic temperature.
+A thermostat will prevent your solar vent from overheating and turn the fan on/off, depending on the attic temperature.

 Like a thermostat, a humidistat will also regulate the fan’s operation, depending on the humidity of the attic.